AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.5 Initializes aspect has visibility of declarations occurring immediately within the visible part
+      :Trace Unit: 7.1.5 SS Initializes aspect has visibility of declarations occurring immediately within the visible part

 #.
 The Initializes aspect of a package specification asserts which